zk4/vimrc/readme.md

 # Thanks
-This project largly inspired by  https://github.com/amix/vimrc
+This project is largly inspired by  https://github.com/amix/vimrc